 She has been a co-instructor for the Legal Education Society of Alberta on mediation training in the area of family disputes since 1996.
-In 2006, she received the John Haynes Memorial Award for excellence in mediation.
+In 2006, she received the John Haynes Memorial Award from the Alberta Family Mediation Society for excellence in mediation.

 Pat is involved in international human rights and poverty issues and was a director on two Canadian charitable foundations: Partners in the Horn of Africa, which funds sustainable development in Ethiopia, and Future Generations Canada, which supported community based programs in health care, education and rebuilding civil society in Afghanistan.
 She has traveled extensively throughout rural Ethiopia to work on projects that focus on water development, education, HIV prevention and support, reforestation and orphan fostering.

 In 2011, Pat was inducted by the Lieutenant Governor of Alberta into the Alberta Order of Excellence—the highest honour the Province of Alberta can bestow on a citizen.
 This award recognizes Albertans who have made a difference, who have served Albertans with excellence and distinction, and whose contributions will stand the test of time.
 Pat is the first female lawyer in Alberta to receive this prestigious award

 Also in 2011, Pat received the Canadian Bar Association Touchstone Award for her outstanding accomplishments in promoting equality in the Canadian legal community.